Is using Urban VPN worth your time? Or does this qualify as a safe VPN? Let’s find out.

 Overall, I didn’t find any serious encryption issues for casual users.
 The things I listed above (MDNS and ICMPv6) are the same problems many top-tier VPNs struggle with.

-Still, I could not give a thumbs up to Urban VPN since there is no protocol list available to play with, and information about the encryption algorithm is simply absent.
+Still, I could not give Urban VPN a thumbs-up because there is no protocol list available to play with, and information about the encryption algorithm is simply absent.

 IP & DNS Leaks